About the National BPS Coalition

 • What is the estimated impact of the National BPS Coalition?

-Better buildings for almost 74 million people
+Better buildings for over 90 million people

 • How does the National BPS Coalition work?